The Metallic Onslaught is one of the longest running Metal shows currently on the air.

 Seriah Azkath joined behind the scenes in 1992.
 Rick Horton joined the show in May of 1998.
 Around 2000-2001 Jeffie the Radio Guy showed up.
 Jeffie was a badly made clone of Azkath, who didn't have enough time to be at the show every week.
 Thus, when his clone turned out to be an idiot, he sent him to The Metallic Onslaught.
 It definitely mixed things up and had a big effect on the show.
 Less of a straight music show, a slapstick humor aspect was introduced.
 Many co-hosts have come and gone since then.
 The ones that still remain, besides Jeffie and Rick, are Randy Smith (aka Metalwulf) who started in November of 2008 and Josh Nolin, who started in late 2006.

 In July of 2014, WEOS moved locations.
 During this move, WXXI, who at some point over the years, bought WEOS, unceromoniously cancelled The Metallic Onslaught after 30 years.
 The Metallic Onslaught crew were not notified about it, initially, instead, the show just didn't air.
 Once they found out what was going on, and when they requested a meeting to talk about it, they were ignored.
 This led to an online petition being started after giving them ample time to respond.
-As a result of the petition, The Metallic Onslaught now has three homes.
+As a result of the petition, The Metallic Onslaught now has multiple homes.

 WVBR 93.5FM, a commercial station in Ithaca, NY and home of their sister show, The Last Exit for the Lost, airs the show Saturday mornings from 1am to 6am.